 As a first step, you can run traditional Google Adwords, possibly using their newer Performance Max campaign type.
 The Google algorithm finds the best combination of headlines, images, videos, and service locations to bring you local customers using this type of dynamic ad campaign.
 Saskatchewan professionals such as accountants, lawyers, dentists, and physicians frequently use Performance Max campaigns.

 Google's second option for qualifying businesses is their Local Service Ads.
 Using Local Service Ads, you get charged a flat fee for each lead the platform generates.
 Plumbers, electricians, roofers, and heating installers in Saskatchewan often use Google Local Service Ads.

-Pretty much any online ad you see on a social network site is going to qualify as a social media ad.
+Pretty much any online ad you see on a social network website is going to qualify as a social media ad.

-Using social ads allows you to reach audiences who have never thought of your product or service, or aren't thinking about it right now.
-It's quite the opposite when you run search ads since you only get to show them when someone searches for what you offer in Saskatchewan.
+Using social media advertising allows you to reach audiences who have never thought of your product or service, or aren't thinking about it right now.
+It's quite the opposite when you run search advertising since you only get to show them when someone searches for what you offer in Saskatchewan.

 However, this benefit can also be a curse, since conversion rates are typically lower when people aren't closer to making an immediate purchase.